 Chase Ink Business Cards

-The Ink Business suite of cards are some of my top recommended cards.
-Don’t let the fact that they’re business cards scare you off.
-They’re easier than you think!
+If those previous two business cards’ required spending is too high (I get it, they’re both a lot!), then the Ink Business suite of cards are great alternatives.
 These cards are a great way to stock up on a mountain of Chase points.
 Furthermore, they don’t count against your 5/24 number since they are business cards.
 Plus, two of them have no annual fee.
 They’re no-brainers!

 Learn more about all of the Ink Business cards here.